Special Education Resident Teacher Program

 The school district/special education unit provides funding for each resident teacher accepted into the program that will be placed in their district/unit.
 Administered by the University of North Dakota, these funds are used to underwrite a 10-month half-time Graduate Teaching Assistantship (GTA) appointment for each student.
 This pays the RT a stipend and also partially supports the UND mentor and program costs.
 The work assignment for GTAs participating in the program is in the district/special education unit.

-RTs earn a stipend and a waiver of UND tuition or a scholarship for a majority of the coursework in the master's degree.
-RTs are responsible for university fees, books each semester, and any tuition above and beyond the tuition waivers/scholarships awarded.
-Candidates are expected to complete a two year program.
+RTs earn a stipend and a scholarship for a majority of the coursework in the master's degree.
+RTs are responsible for university fees, books each semester, and any tuition above and beyond the scholarships awarded.
+Candidates are expected to complete a one year program.

 Resident mentors (certified special education teachers) from the school district/special education unit provide support to the RTs and work with the UND mentor.
 These mentors offer RTs consultation, demonstration teaching, feedback, and support.
 Resident mentors receive information prior to the start of the academic year.
 This occurs on site at each of the school districts and is conducted by the UND mentors.
 Resident mentors are not paid to participate in the program.
 They are chosen collaboratively by the school district, special education director, and UND.